Song-Köl: Ecology

 In 2011, Song-Köl was designated by Kyrgyzstan as its third Wetland of International Importance for the Ramsar List.
 Since 1998, a section of the lake and its shore (3,400 ha land, 5,200 ha water) is protected as part of the Karatal-Japyryk Nature Reserve.

+Birds

+The lake supports large numbers of waterfowl on passage migration.
+There are breeding colonies of demoiselle cranes, bar-headed geese and black-headed gulls.
+It has been recognised as an Important Bird Area (IBA) by BirdLife International.

 History

 There are several signs of nomadic life from the earlier times in the Son Kul valley.
 Ancient petroglyphs can be found east from the lake and there are round stone settings that have similarities with the ones found in Mongolia and Altai area.
 Several different sized burial mounds can be also found around the lake.